Reentry Works

 How to Apply

-Read about Juan’s experience with the program:
+Read about participants’ experiences with the program:

 After graduating JRT, Juan enrolled at City College, works at the shipyard and looks forward to a career in HVAC.
 He also has reconnected with his mom, his sisters and his grown son, who now proudly tells his father, “I can talk to my friends about you!”